 - Advocate policy changes to governments, industry representatives, multi-lateral institutions, researchers, and other relevant policy stakeholders so that countries, regional bodies and international organizations take unilateral and multi-lateral steps to improve the prevailing norms that facilitate financial and commercial opacity.

 GFI’s advocacy efforts span the globe and targets multilateral organizations.
-In addition, GFI works with local country partners in the U.S., Kenya, Uganda and Colombia.
+In addition, GFI works with local country partners in the U.S., Belize, Colombia, Ghana, Kenya, and Uganda.
 In each country, GFI’s advocacy efforts center on the vehicles, methods and enablers that permit the movement of illicit financial flows and on creating campaigns to promote beneficial ownership, curtail trade misinvoicing and advocate for the creation of multi-agency government teams to address tax evasion, transnational crime and corruption.
 Beneficial ownership reform is at the very heart of understanding how illicit money moves through the financial system, while the trade misinvoicing is a primary method for the abuse of the trade channels.